Mātauranga Māori and western science

 Mātauranga Māori and western science each have their own roles to play within our work.
 Likened to a braided river with many pathways.
 When they cross we have the opportunity to explore the knowledge systems together.

 We apply what we know and learn to:

 - developing legislation, regulations and policy.

-The proposed National Policy Statement for Indigenous Biodiversity
+The National Policy Statement for Indigenous Biodiversity

 Hutia te rito o te harakeke.

 Kei hea te kōmako, e kō?

 He aha te mea nui o te ao?

 Māku e kī atu